BreizhCat/DCS-5020L/README.md

 # Use

-Update the config file with your own configuration.
+Update the config file with your own configuration and rename it just *config.php*